Immovable Property Commission

 Immovable Property Commission North Cyprus

-Purchasing of property in North Cyprus is safe for citizens of any country.
+Purchasing property in North Cyprus is safe for citizens of any country.
 In March 2011 The European Court of Human Rights has officially recognized the Immovable Property Commission of Cyprus.
-The European Court of Human Rights upheld that the Immovable Property Commission TRNC (Turkish Republic of Northern Cyprus) was an accessible and effective local remedy for all persons seeking redress and is therefore an appropriate forum for deciding on complex matters of property ownership, valuation and assessing financial compensation.
+The European Court of Human Rights upheld that the Immovable Property Commission TRNC (Turkish Republic of Northern Cyprus) was an accessible and effective local remedy for all persons seeking redress and is, therefore, an appropriate forum for deciding on complex matters of property ownership, valuation and assessing financial compensation.

 About Immovable Property Commission Consultants North Cyprus